Triple Win Property Management Blog | Second Nature

 2. Lease management

-Platforms such as DocuSign, PandaDoc, or Dropbox Sign enable property managers to then send lease agreements electronically for secure online signatures.
+Platforms such as DocuSign, PandaDoc, and Dropbox Sign enable property managers to then send lease agreements electronically for secure online signatures.
 Pay attention to the differing pricing models between these platforms, as they can vary substantially.

 3. Rent collection and payment processing

-Payment processing is typically handled by property management accounting software, although third-party tools like Zego are used in the SFH space.
+Rent payment processing is typically handled by property management accounting software, although third-party tools like Zego are used in the SFH space.

 4. Move-in communication and coordination

-For instance, the onboarding process may include tasks such as orientation calls and/or enrollment of the resident into ancillary products and services such as Second Nature’s Resident Benefits Package (RBP).
+For instance, the onboarding process may include tasks such as orientation calls or enrollment of the resident into ancillary products and services such as Second Nature’s Resident Benefits Package (RBP).
 Second Nature also includes a move-in concierge as part of its RBP.

 5. Feedback/reputation management tools